 Find the Right Carrier to Suit the Cats' Needs

-Our pet children consist of one kitten and two senior cats.
-Carriers should be hard sided if possible, sturdy, with a locking door.
-The size we purchased were for a cat or up to 15 pound dog.
+Our pet children consists of one kitten and two senior cats.
+Carriers should be hard sided if possible, as well as sturdy with a locking door.
+The size we purchased were for a cat, or roughly up to a 15-pound dog.
 Cats should have enough room to turn around, but they are more comfortable in a tighter space.

 In the weeks before, get your cat used to going in the carrier.
 If their only exposure to being in the carrier or in the car is going to the vets office, you might experience some crabby kitties.
 If possible, get them used to entering the carrier on their own.

 Placing familiar objects in the carrier or practicing feeding your pet inside could lessen their anxiety.
 If you can get the cat in the carrier, practice taking short rides around the block or on small errands to get them used to being in the carrier inside a moving car.

 Be sure to have a collar with an updated name tag and any vet documents you might need for a new landlord.

 On Moving Day

 Put your pet in their carrier in a safe and secure section of the car.
 We put the carriers behind the driver and passenger seats on the floor so they couldn't tip or be moved about on turns and were out of the way if airbags were to deploy.

 Do not feed on the morning of the trip if you think your pet might experience nausea.
 Do put a small amount of water in the carrier if possible or when safely stopped for the night.
 Be careful not to open the carrier for any reason.
 A loose cat in the car is dangerous for your furry friend or a potential escape risk.

 Keep your composure even if your pet is loudly protesting and singing the song of his people at the top of their lungs.
 Your pet will feed off your reaction and if you stay calm, they will be calmer.
 They will probably still be very upset, especially in our case of an all day drive, but they will be calmer.